steaksauce-/9DaysOfAPIs/README.md

 - I should probably script the API endpoint to scrape possibilities instead of hardcoding them.
 - A lot of software vendors are probably using other APIs -- it's genius really.
 - "free" APIs tend to be slow.
+- It's ALOT easier to use a vendor supported package to make your API calls than it is to form your own requests.